magpylib/magpylib/docs/_pages/reso_get_started.md

 ## Other important features

 :::{dropdown} Paths
 Magpylib position and orientation attributes can store multiple values that are referred to as paths.
 The field will automatically be computed for all path positions.
-Use this to model a moving source.
+Use this to model objects moving to multiple locations.

 ```python
 import numpy as np
 import magpylib as magpy

 # Create magnet
 sphere = magpy.magnet.Sphere(diameter=1, magnetization=(0,0,1000))

 # Assign a path
 sphere.position = np.linspace((-2,0,0), (2,0,0), 7)

 # The field is automatically computed for every path position
 B = sphere.getB((0,0,1))
 print(B.round())  # ->[[  4.
 0.  -1.]
                   #    [ 13.
 0. 1.]